Matthew-Hurrell/gear-addict/README.md

 ## Components

 React components are independent and reusable blocks of code.
 There are two types of React components - class based and functional.
-Gear Addict makes use of functional components to avoid repetition.
+Gear Addict makes use of functional components to avoid code repetition.
 Here you will find a list of custom React components used in the Gear Addict application.

 [Back to top](<#contents>)